antoniopaya22/project-template/README.md

-# project-template
-Microservices Project template with Prometheus, Grafana, Node-Exporter, Backend and Frontend
+# Microservices Project template with Prometheus, Grafana, Node-Exporter, Backend and Frontend